-Sidekick is a clinically validated social health game and service for smartphones that allows you to improve your health and well-being by doing missions in three categories: Food, Mind, and Exercise.
+Sidekick is a clinically validated health platform and service that allows you to improve your health and well-being by doing missions in three categories: Food, Mind, and Exercise.

 You will then be directed to Google Play or the App Store to download the app on your smartphone in a few easy steps.

 Once you have downloaded the Sidekick app on your smartphone (see above), open the app.
 Tap “Sign Up” in the lower left corner.
 You can sign up through your existing Facebook or Google accounts, or create an account manually by entering: full name, email address, and a password.
 Then tap “Sign Up”.

 If you are using Sidekick as a part of a health promotion program, you will be provided an access code in an intro email that activates your program.
 The access code makes it available for you to join a team.

 You are asked to give the access code when you sign-up.
 If you don’t have an access code yet, just continue without entering a code.
 You can register your access code later by going to the main screen and choose the ≡ symbol, then Access code and enter the access code where you are asked for a New Access Code.